sashanka1/overstock_project/README.md

 # overstock_project

-### We were a team of 4 from the Masai Web-15 batch who worked on cloning the Overstock website as part of our Unit-2 construct week.
-As a team, we were given a project to clone the Overstock.com website.
+### We were a team of 4 from the Masai Web-15 batch who worked on cloning the Overstock website as part of our Unit-2 construct week project.
+We were assigned a project to clone the Overstock.com website.
+Which is a online home appliances  platform.
 Overstock.com(Clone) done during Unit-2 Construct Week of Masai School Click on the link to view the project (https://overstochcloneproj.netlify.app/)